 Signs of Unbalanced Relationship Responsibility

-- Boredom, burnout, resentment, withdrawal or cut-off in a relationship.
+- Boredom, burnout, resentment, withdrawal, or cut-off in a relationship.

-- Defensiveness or hypersensitivity to criticism.
+- Defensiveness and hypersensitivity to criticism.

 - Feeling helpless or powerless in a relationship.